 It can stop the flow of energy within the body, close the portal in the womb space and alter the frequency of mama’s aura.

-Physiologically, this activates the sympathetic nervous system, increasing cortisol and adrenaline while suppressing natural pain relief and oxytocin.
+increasing cortisol and adrenaline while suppressing natural pain relief and oxytocin.

 This can weaken or stall contractions, increase the risk of interventions, hemorrhage, tearing and fetal distress.

-Mechanically, fear creates muscle tension, especiallly in the jaw, shoulders, and pelvic floor, affecting baby’s position and ability to descend leading to complications like muscle fatigue, maternal exhaustion, hemorrhage.
+fear creates muscle tension, especiallly in the jaw, shoulders, and pelvic floor, affecting baby’s position and ability to descend leading to complications like muscle fatigue, maternal exhaustion, hemorrhage.

-Often times fear, without awareness, education and coping tools, can lead to the very thing we re afraid of by pulling us out of alignment, out of flow, with our natural rhythm.
+Often times fear, without awareness, education and coping tools, can lead to the very thing we re afraid of by pulling us out of alignment, and out of flow, with our natural rhythm.

 Because the three aspects of birth affect one another, energetic states like fear and flow can create a positive feedback loop: a cycle that feeds into itself, perpetuating a cause-and-effect loop.